MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallGroups
-Enables inbound calls to be routed to call groups.
+Enables the user to configure call groups in the Microsoft Teams client and that inbound calls should be routed to call groups.

 ```yaml
 Type: Boolean